 Inbound Interfaces

-None
+The system will have to be integrated with publicly exposed HHS API to retrieve information related to the location of the Foster Care Agencies in the neighbourhood of registered families.

 Outbound Interfaces

 Non-Functional Requirements

 Are there any requirements outside our normal Internationalization, Scalability, Browser Support, Security, and Error Handling that need to be called out specifically for this request?